ayyyane/unit2-2024/README.md

 # Unit 2: A Distributed Weather Station for ISAK

 ## Criteria A: Planning
+UWC ISAK JAPAN is a boarding high school which is located on the hill in Nagano prefecuture.
+John, who is a student of the school goes to the supermarket to get vegetables on foot for 1 hour every weekend.
+He decided to grow vegetables in his room.
+He beleives that he needs to control the temperature and humidity to grow.
 ## Problem definition

 ``` Fill out here```